Thetta/Thetta-DAO-Framework/CONTRIBUTING.md

 ## Our Culture

 - We are **open source only**.
 - We are a **fully distributed** company – we don't care where you are located.
-However, out core-team is located in Moscow, Russia.
 - We have almost no bureaucracy.
 - We are a technology company.
 - One of our goals is to build a community of developers around our product.